PsiQ/gdslib/README.md

 ## Tests

-pytest runs regression tests over the Sparameters for components and circuits
+pytest runs pytest-regressions over the Sparameters for components and circuits

 ## Installation